mehmetfarukkomurculer/QuizApplication/README.md

 ## Screenshots

-Screenshots/GIFs of the application in action.
+Screenshots and Video of the application in action.
 For example:

 https://github.com/mehmetfarukkomurculer/QuizApplication/assets/155771271/436dfbee-570c-4350-b9a9-fd277f1a8e17